 G4cout << KineticEnergy/keV << " keV"; G4cout << density/(g/cm3) << " g/cm3";

 energy in the internal units system.

-There is another way to output your data.
-Let Geant4 choose the most appropriate units for the actual numerical value of your data.
-It is sufficient to specify to which category your data belong (Length, Time, Energy, etc.).
+There is another way to output the data.
+Let Geant4 choose the most appropriate units for the actual numerical value of the data.
+It is sufficient to specify to which category the data belong to (Length, Time, Energy, etc.).
 For example

 G4cout << G4BestUnit(StepSize, "Length");

 StepSize will be printed in km, m, mm, fermi, etc.

 depending of its actual value.